 This home also sports a navy kitchen island, but the leg details and glass fronted end cabinet add a nice twist.
 They also went for some accent tile over the stove and a stainless range hood with chrome lights over the island.

 And they also did a built-in banquette, although it was L-shaped and had chairs on the other two sides.
 We especially loved the cheerful teal backs of the bookshelves.

-In the master bathroom, they also had a dual shower area – but they created two distinct zones (one side featured a tradition and rain-shower head, while the other had a bench and handheld shower).
+In the en-suite bathroom, they also had a dual shower area – but they created two distinct zones (one side featured a tradition and rain-shower head, while the other had a bench and handheld shower).

 Upstairs they went bold in a bonus room by going all black with the trim and built-ins, which would make for some cozy TV watching for sure.